rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

 ---
 permalink: high-availability-for-cloud-databases/
-audit_date: '2018-04-05'
+audit_date: '2018-07-05'
 title: High Availability for Cloud Databases
 type: article
 created_date: '2015-06-10'
 created_by: Neha Verma
-last_modified_date: '2018-04-18'
+last_modified_date: '2018-07-05'
 last_modified_by: Kate Dougherty
 product: Cloud Databases
 product_url: cloud-databases
 ---

-High Availability (HA) for Cloud Databases means that Cloud Databases users can run their critical production workloads without worrying about the database becoming unavailable due to the failure of a database component.
+High Availability (HA) for Cloud Databases means that Cloud Databases users can run their critical production workloads without worrying about a database becoming unavailable due to the failure of a database component.
 It improves the reliability of running a database in the cloud environment by minimizing downtime and ensuring that the application is never down for more than a few seconds in the event of a failure.

-A Cloud Databases HA instance group includes a source database instance with one or two replicas.
+A Cloud Databases HA instance group includes a source database instance and one or two replicas.
 For a robust HA setup, we recommend two replicas.
 If the source database instance becomes unavailable, an automatic failover is initiated to one of the replicas.
 The automatic failover and promotion of the new replica is completed in approximately 10 to 30 seconds.

 We currently support HA for MySQL 5.6, Percona 5.6, MariaDB 10, and later versions.

 ### Use cases